Pin itRees Jones along the Intracoastal Waterway in Mount Pleasant, public access, cart included, and no resort gate to clear.

-At 6,507 yards from the longest tees with a rating of 71.4 and a slope of 129, Charleston National is the most approachable layout covered in this destination guide.
-The moderate slope means the course is accessible to a broad range of handicaps, but Jones placed enough water and strategic bunkering to keep accomplished players engaged.
-The Intracoastal Waterway comes into play on several holes, providing both scenic views and real consequences for missed shots toward the water side of the fairway.
+You're playing 6,507 yards, par 72, slope 129.
+That's the most approachable test in this destination guide, with a moderate slope that suits a broad range of handicaps.
+Jones still placed enough water and strategic bunkering to keep accomplished players engaged, and the Intracoastal comes into play on several holes with real consequences for missing toward the water side.

-Green fees range from $75 to $115 per round with cart included, which positions Charleston National as one of the strongest public-access values in the Charleston area.
-The pricing is roughly a quarter of what the Ocean Course charges and less than half of Osprey Point or Turtle Point.
-For visiting golfers who want to play four or five rounds during a Charleston trip without spending exclusively at resort rates, Charleston National fills a day on the schedule at a price that leaves budget available for the marquee courses.
+At $75 to $115 with cart included, Charleston National is one of the strongest public-access values in the Charleston area.
+That's about a quarter of the Ocean Course rate and less than half of Osprey Point or Turtle Point.
+For a four or five-round trip, this is the day that leaves budget for the marquee courses without compromising on design quality.

 Fazio's second act at Wild Dunes, where the Intracoastal Waterway replaces the ocean and the green fees drop accordingly.